 Exposure assessment and risk characterisation

-You need to carry out exposure assessment and risk characterisation for substances registered at above ten tonnes per year, if they are classified as dangerous or as having persistent, bio-accumulative and toxic (PBT) or very persistent and very bio-accumulative (vPvB) properties.
+You need to carry out exposure assessment and risk characterisation for substances registered at or above 10 tonnes per year, if they are classified as dangerous or as having persistent, bioaccumulative and toxic (PBT) or very persistent and very bioaccumulative (vPvB) properties.

-- Your exposure assessment and risk characterisation must cover all hazards identified based on the standard information requirements, and they should not be limited to classified hazards.
+- Your exposure assessment and risk characterisation must cover all hazards identified based on the standard information requirements, and not be limited to classified hazards only.

-- hazards for endpoints for which there are classification criteria, but where the dose/concentration triggering effects in the test are lower than the threshold for classification, and so the substance is not classified for the endpoint.
+- hazards for endpoints with classification criteria, but where the dose or concentration triggering effects do not fulfil the classification criteria, and so the substance is not classified for the endpoint.

-- The chemical safety report (CSR) and safety data sheet (SDS) must include information on all identified hazards, not only the hazards leading to classification under the CLP Regulation.
+The chemical safety report (CSR) and safety data sheet (SDS) must include information on all identified hazards, not only those leading to classification under the CLP Regulation.

-- Report all uses and the information on the corresponding conditions of use.
+- Report all uses of your substance and information on the conditions of its use.

-- For the environmental exposure assessment, make sure that you provide an adequate explanation of the conditions of use that lead to the assumed release rate of the substance into the environment.
+- Provide an adequate explanation of the conditions of use that lead to the assumed release rate of the substance into the environment.

-- When you derive the derived no-effect level (DNEL) or the predicted no-effect concentration (PNEC), justify and document any deviation from the default assessment factors presented in REACH Guidance, Chapter R.8 and R.10 with scientific arguments that are specific to your substance.
+- Follow the advice in REACH Guidance, Chapters R.8 and R.10 to get the derived no-effect level (DNEL) or the predicted no-effect concentration (PNEC).
+If you need to deviate from the default assessment factors presented in that Guidance, justify and document any changes with scientific arguments that are specific to your substance.

-- When using a model to estimate the exposure, ensure that the model applies to your substance and use appropriate modelling parameters, justifying their selection.
+- Ensure that the model you use to estimate the exposure applies to your substance and use appropriate modelling parameters, justifying their selection.

-- Make sure that your exposure scenarios in the chemical safety report are transparent, specific and exhaustive in coverage.
-The operational conditions and the risk management measures have to be given in sufficient detail and ensure safe use.
+- Make sure that your exposure scenarios are transparent, specific and exhaustive.
+The operational conditions and the risk management measures must be given in detail to ensure safe use.

-- Do not use tier 1 tools for mass production of exposure scenarios in an automated manner, as this can easily lead to unhelpful or misleading risk management advice in the exposure scenarios.
+- Do not use tier 1 tools to automate mass production of exposure scenarios since this can easily lead to unhelpful or misleading risk management advice in the exposure scenarios.

 - Cover all uses of the substance during its lifecycle.

-- Provide a brief general description of the identified uses of your substance in section 3.5 of IUCLID.
+- Provide a brief general description of the identified uses in Section 3.5 of IUCLID.

-- Provide intuitive use names, preferably using terminology that is harmonised throughout your sector.
+- Provide use names that are easy to understand, preferably using terminology that is harmonised throughout your sector.

 - Give a short explanation on the process or activities covered by the use.
-Do not rely only on standard use descriptors, as they are too generic to transparently inform authorities and customers on what a use is about.
+Do not only rely on standard use descriptors, as they are too generic to transparently describe the use for informing authorities and customers.

-- If you are a member registrant, make sure that the use description in your IUCLID dossier covers the process you want to register.
-Do not just copy the use description from other registrants or the generic chemical safety report for your substance, as this may lead to a high number of inconsistencies.
+- If you are a member registrant, make sure the use description in your IUCLID dossier covers the process you are registering.
+Copying the use description from other registrants or from the generic chemical safety report may lead to a high number of inconsistencies.

-- Choose the right level of differentiation between uses so that you make it possible for safety information to be communicated in a targeted way to user groups.
+- Choose the right level of differentiation between uses so that safety information can be communicated in a targeted way to different user groups.